 Note: This Best Practice (BP) is one of a group of five relating to the sale of bonds.
 These five BPs should be read and considered in conjunction with each other because of the interaction of the processes to which they apply.
 The five BPs are:

 State and local governments select an underwriter team, which may include senior and co-managers, for the purpose of selling bonds though a negotiated sale.
 They may also select a selling group to assist with retail distribution.
 The primary role of the underwriter in a negotiated sale is to market the issuer's bonds to investors.
-Assuming thta the issuer and underwriter reach agreement on the pricing of the bonds at the time of sale, the underwriters are likely to provide ideas and suggestions with respsect to structure, timing, and marketing of the bonds being sold.
+Underwriters often provide ideas and suggestions with respect to structure, timing, and marketing of the bonds being sold.
 In addition to the actual sale of bonds, underwriters often work with the municipal advisor (MA) and financing team in the municipal bond rating process

-Issuers must keep in mind that the roles of the underwriter and the municipal advisor are separate, adversarial roles and cannot be provided by the same party.
-There is no federal law establishing an underwriters fiduciary responsibility to the issuer.
-Whereas, a municipal advisor represents only the issuer and the DoddFrank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act) establishes that municipal advisors have a duty of care and duty of loyalty (i.e.a fiduciary responsibility) to the issuer.
-In considering the roles of underwriter and municipal advisor, it is important for the reader to know that Municipal Securities Rulemaking Board (MSRB) Rule G-23 prohibits the same broker-dealer from serving as both a municipal advisor and underwriter on the same transaction, and that the new Securities and Exchange Commission (SEC) Municipal Advisor Rule, effective July 1, 2014, has implications for the manner in which an underwriter may interact with an issuer.
-Issuers should understand and familiarize themselves with municipal advisor and underwriter responsibilities as discussed in the materials related to the SEC Municipal Advisor Rule.
-Resources to help issuers become familiar with the Rule are included in the References section of this document.
+Issuers must keep in mind that the roles of the underwriter and the MA are separate, adversarial roles and cannot be provided by the same party.
+There is no federal law establishing an underwriter's fiduciary responsibility to the issuer.
+Whereas a MA represents only the issuer, and the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act) establishes that municipal advisors have a duty of care and duty of loyalty (i.e.a fiduciary responsibility) to the issuer.
+In considering the roles of underwriter and MA, it is important for the reader to know that Municipal Securities Rulemaking Board (MSRB) Rule G-23 prohibits the same broker-dealer from serving as both a MA and underwriter on the same transaction.
+The Securities and Exchange Commission (SEC) Municipal Advisor Rule, which became effective July 1, 2014, has implications for the manner in which an underwriter may interact with an issuer.
+Issuers should understand and familiarize themselves with both MA and underwriter responsibilities as discussed in the materials related to the SEC Municipal Advisor Rule.

-The issuers goal in a negotiated bond sale is to obtain the lowest possible borrowing cost for the bonds.
-To maximize the potential of this occurring, the issuers goal in the underwriter selection process is to select the underwriter(s) that has the best potential for obtaining the lowest borrowing cost.
+The issuer's primary goal in a negotiated bond sale is to obtain the lowest possible borrowing cost for the bonds.
+To maximize the potential of this occurring, the issuer's goal in the underwriter selection process is to select the underwriter(s) that has the best potential for obtaining the lowest borrowing cost.
 Those underwriters are typically the ones that have demonstrated both experience underwriting the type of bonds being proposed and the strongest marketing/distribution capabilities.

-The Government Finance Officers Association (GFOA) recommends that, unless the issuer has sufficient in-house expertise and access to market information, it should hire an outside municipal advisor prior to undertaking a negotiated debt financing in order to assist the government with evaluating proposals from underwriters, selecting the underwriter(s) for the transaction, and executing the bond sale.
-Additionally, governments should carefully review materials related to the SECs Municipal Advisor Rule and how this rule affects the manner in which underwriters may interact with issuers.
-Standards related to the selection of underwriters, including any goals related to diversity, equity, and inclusion (DE&I), should also be included in a governments debt management policy.
+The Government Finance Officers Association (GFOA) recommends that, unless the issuer has sufficient in-house expertise and access to market information, it should hire an outside MA prior to undertaking a negotiated debt financing in order to assist the issuer with evaluating proposals from underwriters, selecting the underwriter(s) for the transaction, and executing the bond sale.
+Additionally, the issuer should carefully review materials related to the SEC’s Municipal Advisor Rule and how this rule affects the manner in which underwriters may interact with issuers.
+Standards and/policies related to the selection of underwriters, including any goals related to diversity, equity, and inclusion (DE&I), should also be included in a government’s debt management policy.

-GFOA further recommends the use of a Request for Proposal (RFP) process when selecting underwriters in order to promote fairness, objectivity and transparency.
-The RFP process allows the issuer to compare respondents and helps the issuer select the most qualified firm(s) based on the evaluation criteria outlined in the RFP.
-An issuer and its municipal advisors should have a clear understanding of the issuers underwriting needs and should carefully develop an RFP that complies with state and local bidding requirements (including the use of regional, local or disadvantaged firms if deemed appropriate by the issuer).
+GFOA further recommends the use of a Request for Proposal (RFP) process when selecting underwriters in order to promote fairness, objectivity, and transparency.
+The RFP process allows the issuer to compare respondents and helps the issuer select the most qualified firm(s) based on the evaluation criteria outline in the RFP.
+An issuer and its MAs should have a clear understanding of the issuer’s underwriting needs and should carefully develop an RFP that complies with state and local bidding requirements (including the use of regional, local, or disadvantaged firms if deemed appropriate by the issuer).
 The RFP should be very clear as to the goal of the RFP, the required/scope of services being sought, contract timeframe, and type of relationship/communications needed throughout the specified PERIOD.
 In addition, the RFP should comply with applicable procurement requirements (i.e. diversity, equity, and inclusion and definitions thereof established by the entity).

-A negotiated bond sale does not entail the purchase of any goods or services by an issuer from an underwriter.
+A negotiated bond sale does not involve the purchase of any goods or services by an issuer from an underwriter.
 Therefore, an RFP process for underwriters should not be treated as a procurement process for goods or services, notwithstanding the obligation of the issuer to comply with state and/or local procurement requirements and any issuer policies regarding DE&I. The only legal relationship between the issuer and an underwriter is created by a Bond Purchase Agreement signed at the time of the pricing of the bonds, wherein the issuer agrees to sell the bonds to the underwriter and the underwriter agrees to purchase the bonds from the issuer at an agreed upon price.
-However, an issuer may wish to sign an non-binding letter of intent with the underwriter(s) at an earlier state of the transaction to assist the underwriter in complying with certain provisions of the SEC's Municipal Advisor Rule, as discussed in the GFOA's MA Rule Alert and the SEC's Frequently Asked Questions related to the registration of municipal advisors
+However, an issuer may wish to sign a non-binding letter of intent with the underwriter(s) at an earlier state of the transaction to assist the underwriter in complying with certain provisions of the SEC's Municipal Advisor Rule, as discussed in the GFOA's MA Rule Alert and the SEC's Frequently Asked Questions related to the registration of municipal advisors.

-An RFP process can result in selection of one or more underwriters for a single transaction or result in identification of a pool of underwriters from which firms will be selected over a specific period of time for a number of different transactions.
+An RFP process can result in the selection of one or more underwriters for a single transaction or result in identification of a pool of underwriters from which firms will be selected over a specific period of time for a number of different transactions.
 This may also include senior managers and co-managers.
-Each issuer should weigh the advantages and disadvantages of each type of arrangement with the assistance of its municipal advisor.
-Additionally, the use and selection of underwriters may vary depending on the level of municipal market knowledge, expertise and experience of the issuers staff.
+Each issuer should weigh the advantages and disadvantages of each type of arrangement with the assistance of its MA.
+Additionally, the use and selection of underwriters may vary depending on the level of municipal market knowledge, expertise, and experience of the issuer's staff.

-No firm should be given an unfair advantage in the RFP process.
-Procedures should be established for communicating with potential proposers, determining how and over what time period questions will be addressed, and determining when contacts with proposers will be restricted.
+Procedures should be established for communicating with potential proposers, determining how and over what time period questions will be addressed, and determining when contact with proposers will be restricted.

 Request for Proposal Content.
 The RFP should include at least the following components: